 We always think we need more, if not for now then for later, for just in case.
 Survival instinct I guess – the more we have the safer we feel.

 But what if we used – really used – what we already have.
 Used it to its fullest potential without waiting for more.
 What if we wrung the day dry of its possibilities and opportunities – use up every bit without waiting for more or better before we begin.
 Wouldn’t there be more just by doing that- more contentment, more joy, more peace – bound to be.

 I live in a small house and there is always the temptation to think all my household woes would be solved by more space.
 Sheer square footage would be nice but I’d settle for more just in the way of storage space – cupboards and closets and just generally more places to shove things.

 But more isn’t always more.
 More space can get filled up with stuff you don’t really need exactly the same way your existing space can and your no further ahead.
 A big space can be unfunctional and uncomfortable and unmanageable just the same as a small space can.
 Big or small, more or less – its all in what you do with it.

-When I think about it what I’m really wanting in my home is not so much more space.
-What I’m wanting is less chaos and less clutter and less crazy and for that I don’t need more – for that I need less.
+If I think about it what I’m really wanting at home is not so much more space – what I’m wanting is less chaos and less clutter and less crazy and for that maybe I don’t need more – maybe I need less.

-Less stuff I know from experience is the one thing that makes the biggest difference in a small house and that my friend is easier said than done and an ongoing process in this wee house.
+I know from experience the one thing that makes the biggest difference in a small house is less stuff.
+That right there my friend is easier said than done and an ongoing process in this wee house.
 The pay off though of opening a cupboard door and not have things fall on me, the pleasure of an empty shelf and a clear line of sight and drawers you can open makes it worth the tough decisions and the ruthless and relentless decluttering.